 See portfolio entry #3 for full instructions.
 Be as creative as you like.
 You can use words, drawings, or other mediums of expression.
 Just be sure that the meaning and intent of the entry is clear and comprehensible to the local faculty who will grade this assignment.
 Connect the materials from this Country Module to the experiences you are having in the field.
 Demonstrate that you can meaningfully connect class concepts to observations you have made or experiences you have had.
+You may use some of the prompts listed for Portfolio Entry #3.

-Country Module Assignment #3:
+Country Module Assignment #3: PHC Clinic visit